LerkkaP/Sudoku-checker/README.md

 # Sudoku-checker
-This program checks whether the given sudoku grid is valid or not.
+This program checks the validity of a given sudoku grid.